-1. Restorative Practices focuses on harms rather than rules or persons and the consequent needs of those harmed, wrongdoer and communities.

-2. Restorative Practices addresses obligations of the wrongdoer resulting from those harms, as well as the community's obligations to both victims and offenders.

-3. Restorative Practices uses inclusive, collaborative processes.

-4. Restorative Practices involves all individuals (victims, wrongdoer, parents, students, staff, and faculty) who have a legitimate stake in a given situation.

-5. Restorative Practices seeks to put right the wrongs that have been done, so that victim(s)feel safe and valued, and wrongdoer feels restored to the school community
+- 1. Restorative Practices focuses on harms rather than rules or persons and the consequent needs of victims, offenders and communities. - 2.
+Restorative Practices addresses obligations of the offender resulting from those harms, as well as the community's obligations to both victims and offenders. - 3.
+Restorative Practices uses inclusive, collaborative processes. - 4.
+Restorative Practices involves all individuals (victims, offenders, parents, students, staff, and faculty) who have a legitimate stake in a given situation. - 5.
+Restorative Practices seeks to put right the wrongs that have been done, so that victims feel safe and valued, and offenders feel restored to the school community

-At Montgomery students are expected to:
+Students are expected to: